Reda-AG7/Tic-Tac-Toe/README.md

 The game provides:
 -    **2 Players Mode:** where two players can play against each other.
 -    **1 Player Mode:** Where the user chooses the level of difficulty of the computer.
-  1.        _Easy:_ Where the computer will select the position randomly.
+     - Easy: The computer will select the position randomly.
-  2.        _Medium:_ Where the computer will select the position by doing some searching for some specific cases otherwise will pick it randomly.
+     - Medium: The computer will select the position by doing some searching for some specific cases otherwise will pick it randomly.
-  3.        _Hard:_ Where the computer uses the MiniMax Algorithm through which the computer will select the best position to either win or prevent the other player from winning.
+     - Hard:  The computer uses the MiniMax Algorithm through which the computer will select the best position to either win or prevent the other player from winning.

 ## Author